SFort/MC-OCAIP/README.md

 Intended to allow connection to a server even when auth servers are unreachable.
 The goal is to just to add a bit of auth to offline-mode, while allowing normal online connections.

-Offline logins can also be restricted by a registration password
+Offline logins can be restricted by a registration password by creating `ocaip/password` and putting the password inside

-by creating `ocaip/password` and putting the password inside
+Offline logins can be restricted by a registration proof of work by creating `ocaip/sha1pow` and putting the about of zero bits inside recommended value: `24` they can also require multiple proofs of work, for example 2 23 leadingZero ones by inserting `23*2`